 - When Tom is nervous he stands up, grabs onto the bars and vigorously swings from side to side.

-- When Tom can break something, he’ll break it.
-With his teeth he has destroyed many enrichments and even hard rubber toys (Kongs) that the other chimpanzees have been using for years.
+- Given the opportunity to break something, he’ll break it!
+With his teeth he has destroyed many items given as enrichment and has even managed to destroy hard rubber toys (Kongs) that the other chimpanzees have been using for years.

 - When Tom first went out in to the outdoor enclosure he was scared and because of this he became the only chimp in the history of MONA to touch the electric wire fence more than once.